jcubic/jquery.terminal/CONTRIBUTING.md

 ## Release Cycle

 * New version is developed on devel branch
+* When bug is fixed (or feature implemented) it's not closed only `resolved` label is added
 * Each fix and feature need to be added to CHANGELOG.md file
 * After random number of feature and bugfixes are done, the code need to be merged with master